Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Applications

+\begin{Remark} The techniques of \cite[Chapter~5]{Frenkel-Ben-Zvi} can be applied to the above results in order to associate to a a general action $(V,\rho)$ a $\operatorname{Gl}(n)$-oper on the abstract punctured disk $D^{\times}=\operatorname{Spec}{\mathbb C}((\bar z))$ (or, even, on an algebraic curve).
+On the other hand, recalling from \cite{KacPe,KacRa} the close relationship between vertex algebras and inf\/inite-dimensional representations of the Virasoro algebra, we expect to interpret the action of ${\mathcal W}^+$ on ${\mathbb C}[[t_1,t_2,\ldots]]$ in terms of vertex operators.
+This will help to understand our approach within Frenkel's framework of the geometric Langlands program~\cite{FrLoop}. \end{Remark}

-\subsection{Universal Family}
+\subsection{Universal family}

-Recent results on intersection theory are based on the so-called \emph{topological recursion} (\cite{Kaz,LiuXu,MirzakhaniJAMS,MirzakhaniInvent,MulaseSafnuk,MulaseZhang}) which are formulae involving \emph{families} of $\tau$-functions depending on an infinite number of parameters such that the whole family lies entirely on the space of functions satisfying KdV and Virasoro constraints.
-One of these families already appeared in Kontsevich's work (\cite[\S3.4]{Kon}).
-It is worth mentioning the existence of relevant $1$-parameter families; for instance, the one \emph{connecting} the Kontsevich partition function with the Hurwitz partition function (\cite{MiMo}, see also~\cite{BoMar}) and another one \emph{connecting} Witten-Kontsevich and Mirzakhani theories (\cite{MulaseSafnuk}).
-Kazarian (\cite{Kaz}) showed that the recursion formula is tightly linked with relevant issues such as the cut-and-join equation, the Virasoro constraints, the $\lambda_g$-conjecture, etc.
+Recent results on intersection theory are based on the so-called \emph{topological recursion} \cite{Kaz,LiuXu,MirzakhaniInvent,MirzakhaniJAMS,MulaseSafnuk,MulaseZhang} which are formulae involving \emph{families} of $\tau$-functions depending on an inf\/inite number of parameters such that the whole family lies entirely on the space of functions satisfying KdV and Virasoro constraints.
+One of these families already appeared in Kontsevich's work~\cite[Section~3.4]{Kon}.
+It is worth mentioning the existence of relevant $1$-parameter families; for instance, the one \emph{connecting} Witten--Kontsevich and Mirzakhani theories~\cite{MulaseSafnuk}, and another one the Witten--Kontsevich partition function with the generating function of linear Hodge integrals def\/ined on the moduli space of stable curves~\cite{Kaz}.

+It would be very interesting to generalize our methods to include the whole KP hierarchy and to interpret the family \emph{connecting} the Witten--Kontsevich partition function with the Hurwitz partition function~\cite{MiMo} (see also~\cite{BoMar}).
+A recent result on this direction is in~\cite{Alexandrov} to be found.

-In this subsection, a natural procedure to obtain the abovementioned families will be provided.
-Indeed, the proposed family will consist of a more general expression for $b(z)$ under the constraint that $b_{-1}\in\frac12\Z\setminus \Z$.
+In this subsection, a natural procedure to obtain the above mentioned families will be provided.
+Indeed, the proposed family will consist of a more general expression for $b(z)$ under the constraint that $b_{-1}\in\frac12{\mathbb Z}\setminus {\mathbb Z}$.